konstantinasfr/amber-tutorial/system_assembly.md

 - Open **Protein Structure Alignment**
 - Use **Residues** for alignment

-This step is crucial because:

-- CHARMM-GUI defines the Z-axis membrane orientation,
+This step is crucial because CHARMM-GUI defines the Z-axis membrane orientation
-- tleap will build the bilayer around this orientation,
-- and we want PIPs and ions to stay in the correct spatial positions.

 ## 4G.
 Fix PIP Residue Numbers

 Tleap requires PIPs to have unique residue numbers.
+So we have to change the PIP residue names in the merged and aligned structure.

-The last protein residue is 1312, so set:
+We open the pdb file produce from H++ and we see that the last protein residue is 1312, so set:

 - PIP A → 1313
 - PIP B → 1314